 VAT tax when renting an office space

-Before you rent an office space as a (starting) entrepreneur, it is important to be well informed in advance about the additional costs of renting an office space and which costs are deductible.
-When you choose to rent an office space for your company, you will have to deal with VAT on your rent.
-The tax authorities make a distinction between a home office and an office outside home.
+Before you rent office space as a (starting) entrepreneur, it is important to be well informed in advance about the additional costs of renting office space and which costs are deductible.
+We have already written a blog article about the total costs of renting office space.
+In it, however, we did not discuss VAT and deductions.
+If you choose to rent office space for your business, you will have to deal with VAT on your rent.
+The tax authorities make a distinction between a home office and an office outside your home.

-If you rent an office space, you can deduct all the costs you incur of your office space from the income of your company.
-These costs include among other things:
+If you rent office space, you can deduct all costs you incur for the office space from your company's income.
+These expenses include:

 - Rental costs;

-- Costs for furnishing your office space, such as carpeting, office furniture, etc.
+- Costs for furnishing your office space, such as floor covering, office furniture and the like;

-You can deduct these costs including VAT, as you cannot deduct the VAT as input tax.
-From a fiscal point of view, it is in many cases more appealing to rent temporary office space instead of setting up an office at home.
-This is because you can deduct a large part of the costs for tax purposes, while in the case of a home office, you have no deduction possibilities.
+You can deduct these costs including VAT, to the extent that you cannot deduct the VAT as input tax.
+From a tax perspective, it is in many cases more attractive to rent temporary office space rather than setting up an office at home, because you can deduct a large part of the costs for tax purposes, while in the case of a home office you have no deductions.

-Please note!
-When renting out, for example, meeting rooms for a short period of time, there is a special arrangement.
-For more information, please call the Tax Information Line.
+Caution!
+Special rules apply when renting out meeting rooms for a short period of time, for example.
+For more information, call the Tax Information Line.

-Fundamentally, renting out an office space is not taxed.
-You do not have to pay VAT on the rent and the landlord cannot deduct the VAT on the purchase and maintenance as input tax.
-However, most cases are jointly agreed to a taxed rental.
-This is interesting for most entrepreneurs who use the office almost entirely (90% or in some cases 70%) for VAT-taxed supplies.
+In principle, renting out office space is untaxed.
+You do not have to pay VAT on the rent, so the landlord does not deduct the VAT on the purchase and maintenance of the office building as input tax.
+However, most cases are jointly agreed to a VAT-taxed rental.
+This is interesting for most entrepreneurs who use the office almost entirely (90% or in some cases 70%) for VAT-exempt activities.
 You can deduct these costs, and the net rental costs will be lower.
-But this does not apply to all companies.
-There are several sectors and business activities that are exempt from VAT.
-This means that the option for taxed rental will no longer apply and the landlord will not be able to charge VAT on the rental price.
+But this does not apply to all businesses.
+There are a number of industries and business activities that are exempt from VAT.
+This eliminates the option for taxed rental and the landlord cannot calculate VAT on rent, which means opting for VAT-free rental.

-Some office buildings are exempt from VAT.
-However, there are certain rules attached to this.
-An office building is often exempt from VAT if it has been owned by the owner for more than 10 years.
-Our office space specialists know exactly which office buildings are exempt from VAT.
-In many of these cases you do have to deal with a VAT compensation on the rent.
-This applies if the owner has recently carried out a renovation, for example, then he will compensate the VAT on this with the rent.
+In some situations an office is exempt from VAT, for example if the building has been owned by the owner for more than 10 years.
+If you want to rent an office exempt from VAT, there are certain rules associated with this.
+In many of these cases you have to deal with a VAT offset on the rent.
+This applies if the owner has recently carried out renovations, for example, and will then offset the VAT on this with the rent.
 The VAT compensation is included in the rental agreement and is usually 5%.
-This is still a lot less than the 21% VAT that you would otherwise not be able to reclaim.
+This is always a lot less than the 21% VAT that you would otherwise be unable to reclaim.